investor.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 thumb_down_off_alt Cons

-• Low $2,500 quarterly cap on purchases eligible for 3% and 2% rewards rates
+• $2,500 quarterly rewards spending cap on 3% and 2% bonus categories combined

 Bank of America Customized Cash Rewards cashback rewards spending categories